mariya/mariya/README.md

 ### About

-I'm a software developer with over 20 years of experience, currently working on a PhD in bioinformatics with a specialization in machine learning.
+I have been a software engineer for over twenty years.
+I am currently finishing a PhD in applied machine learning at Uppsala University, using explainable AI to untangle the genetics of childhood leukemia.